AnnotationSro/ng6-file-man/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '....'
 3. Scroll down to '....'
 4. See error

+**Minimal reproduction repository**
+Create a sample repo on GitHub.
+Demonstrate the problem, and nothing but the problem.

 **Expected behavior**
 A clear and concise description of what you expected to happen.